bgord/knowledge/README.md

 - Print last line ot stdout
 - Print n-th column ot stdout
 - What does -- mean?
+- Clear an exported variable in a terminal

 ### [concepts](concepts.md)
 - How to correctly namespace things?